 This is a common question, but worth covering since we haven't done so in a while.

 "Once per turn:" or anything with the activation condition before the colon, means that restriction applies only for that specific copy of the card while it's face-up on the field.
 You can use two different Summoner Monk effects per turn (once each), or two different Chaos Sorcerer effects, and so on.

 "You can only activate/use the effect of (cardname) one per turn" means that you can only use that effect once for all copies of cards with that name.
 Even though they're separate cards, the game will only let you use that effect once.
 The Dragon Rulers used this phrase on each of them, requiring players to keep track of which effects had been used that turn.

 Connor Griffith writes…

 Hello Judge Joe!
 I hope you are doing well!

 Today I actually have my first question that isn't about specific card rulings.
-I'm curious about rules regarding foreign language cards.
+I'm curious about rules regarding non-English language cards.

 I actually like this question a lot because it's a not-often discussed point.

 If you use a non-English language card, you must have a translation for it, either as an English version of the card outside of your deck box, or as a written translation.
 This includes the Extra Deck as well.
 Screenshots and text on your phone or other electronic device can't be used for this purpose.
 Even though you also have an English version in the Extra Deck, you must also have the text available outside of the deck too.